Wilkes University: Henry Student Center

 The Frank M. and Dorothea Henry Student Center (HSC) is the student center on campus.
 The HSC was originally built in 1999, and has continued to serve the students through the present day.
 The Henry Student Center seeks to provide on-campus activities for all the students of Wilkes as well as maintain partnerships within the community that accentuate the student and community experience.
 A game room is also located in the student center, complete with multiple pool tables, TVs with wiis connected, ping pong, and other games.

 The building is home to most of the student organizations on campus, as well as the dining facilities that are run by Sodexo Incorporated and a campus bookstore run by Barnes and Noble.
 All recognized student organizations can reserve space, or at least a meeting area to conduct business.
 The student-run journalism yearbook Amnicola and newspaper The Beacon, have both business office and production space in the first floor.
 The second floor holds the university Edward Elgonitis Sr. Mailroom or simply "Eddie's Mailroom", shipping services and student mailboxes.

 Within the building second floor corridor are framed portraits of every study body president to have served as the head Student Government leader since the inception of the school.

-Large meeting space that can be reserved by the Wilkes communite are the Savitz Multicultural Room that includes a student painted multicultural mural that was led by long time art faculty member Sharon Cosgrove, Miller Meeting Room and the Paul S. '77 and Jean Ritter '78 '82 Adams Ballroom.
+Large meeting space that can be reserved by the Wilkes community are the Savitz Multicultural Room that includes a student painted multicultural mural that was led by long time art faculty member Sharon Cosgrove, Miller Meeting Room and the Paul S. '77 '82 and Jean Ritter '78 Adams Commons (formerly the Student Center Ballroom).

 The building was named after Frank M., who served as an executive officer of the local family owned bus transportation company Martz Group, a service that continues to be used by countless generations of Wilkes students to return to and from campus for visits home using the many bus routes along the northeastern corridor and its connection services.
 His wife, Dorothea, was an active volunteer in the surrounding community.

-Renovations for the new Henry Student Center began shortly after its initial opening to expand space in 2005 for student meetings on the 2nd floor, and continued with moderate renovations most recently with the Adams ballroom in 2023.
+Renovations for the new Henry Student Center began shortly after its initial opening to expand space in 2005 for student meetings on the 2nd floor, and continued with moderate renovations most recently with the Adams Commons (formerly the Student Center Ballroom) in 2023.